slhowardESR/arctic-training/README.md

 another change to change3 : Aleksey changed this

 Winds are cool

 winds are going to be strong tonight

-I don't like it when it is windy
+I don't like it when it is windy - UGH